jonaolden/news-server-generated/README.md

 # News Server

-A Docker-based news server using Calibre to download and serve news articles.
+A Docker-based news server using Calibre to download and serve news articles, with an intuitive web interface for management.

 ## Features

-- Automatically downloads news from various sources using Calibre recipes
+- **Calibre Integration**: Automatically downloads news from various sources using Calibre recipes
-- Serves news articles through Calibre's built-in server
+- **Web Interface**: Easily manage your recipes and downloads through a user-friendly web UI
-- Configurable through environment variables
+- **GitHub Import**: Import recipes directly from GitHub repositories
-- Automatic periodic downloads through cron jobs
+- **Scheduling**: Configure and manage download schedules through the web interface
-- User authentication for accessing content
+- **User Authentication**: Secure access to both the Calibre server and management interface

 ## Quick Start